pehringer/finches/README.md

   + Well suited for exploring large, rugged search spaces where traditional methods may struggle.

 - **Conditional Execution** – Individual instructions can be conditionally executed based on the results of prior instructions.
 This enables branching logic without requiring explicit control flow statements like jumps or branches.
-  - Traditional branch-based control flow is often brittle and prone to breaking under mutation or crossover.
+  + Traditional branch-based control flow is often brittle and prone to breaking under mutation or crossover.
 Conditional execution offers a more robust, more position-independent alternative.
-  - Reduces control flow complexity (shrinking the search space) while still supporting basic branching behaviors like piecewise logic through simple if-else structures.
+  + Reduces control flow complexity (shrinking the search space) while still supporting basic branching behaviors like piecewise logic through simple if-else structures.

-- **Accumulator Architecture** - Programs use a single accumulator register for all intermediate computations.
-This simplifies the instruction set while still allowing for complex operations through sequences of simpler operations.
+- **Accumulator Architecture** – Programs use a single accumulator register for all intermediate computations.
+This simplifies the instruction set while still allowing for complex operations through sequences of simpler ones.
+  - Encourages incremental evolution of functionality.
+Simple accumulator operations can be combined over generations into richer behaviors.
+  - Aligns naturally with a single‑input, single‑output programs.
+Write the input into the accumulator, run the instruction sequence, then read the output from the accumulator.

+## Novel Design

+The combination of accumulator-based computation and conditional instruction execution as the sole control flow mechanism offers a novel approach within the Linear Genetic Programming domain.
+It improves robustness under mutation and crossover, enables smoother evolution of complex behaviors, and aligns naturally with single-input/single-output problem domains.

 # Instruction Set Architecture